Honoring the “Supply Chain CSR Action Guidelines” in our Lumber Business

 Sojitz endeavors to take not only the legality of the logging into consideration, but its impact on the environment and society at large.
 In promoting this Wood Procurement Policy, we launched an investigation into 1) wood traceability in the country of origin and 2) suitability of forest management.
 This led us to work towards the following goals in order to improve our wood-based operations.

-First, we narrowed our scope (*1) to wood from countries with high country risk (*2) or from suppliers from whom Sojitz Group has purchased the most wood in terms of monetary value.
-This wood was then checked under the supervision of WWF Japan for 1) whether it could be traced back to its place of origin and 2) suitability of forest management (whether the forest is subject to environmentally/socially-conscious forest management).
+From among Sojitz Group’s approximately 1,500 wood-related suppliers, we narrowed our scope (*1) to wood from countries with high country risk (*2) or from suppliers from whom Sojitz Group has purchased the most wood in terms of monetary value.
+This wood was then checked under the supervision of WWF Japan (*3) for 1) whether it could be traced back to its place of origin and 2) suitability of forest management (whether the forest is subject to environmentally/socially-conscious forest management).

 1) Wood was evaluated for traceability back to the place of origin and 2) suitability of forest management, after which it was sorted into one of the following four levels.